 It’s been said that nostalgia isn’t what it used to be, and in the world of technology there’s a lot to be nostalgic about!
 Times change so fast.
 Just over twenty years ago client-server was all the rage, and then the internet arrived and suddenly browser-based systems became the new way to do everything.
 Then in the mid-2000’s Apple coined the phrase, “there’s an app for that”, which then begat a mad rush to build phone-based apps for everything under the sun.

-And now, in 2018, all of those things have been usurped by a new UI that will change the technology landscape yet again: chatbots.
+Starting in 2018, all of those things have been usurped by a new UI that will change the technology landscape yet again: chatbots.
 And, for generation Z or millennials, this is the way they expect to be able to interact with everything.
 Text and voice are their UI of choice.

 Research has shown that students much prefer a conversational UI over all other channels of communication.
 They don’t use email, they don’t want to call the help desk, and more so than ever, they don’t want to use your mobile app.
 Of all the activities on a mobile phone, nothing has had the growth of messaging, which recently saw almost 400% in yearly growth.